a20351766/udo.1.4.0/docs/source/prereqs.rst

   export PATH=$PATH:$GOPATH/bin

-While this directory may not exist in a new Go workspace installation, it is populated later by the Fabric build system with a small number of Go executables used by other parts of the build system.
+While this directory may not exist in a new Go workspace installation, it is populated later by the UDO build system with a small number of Go executables used by other parts of the build system.
 So even if you currently have no such directory yet, extend your shell search path as above.

 Node.js Runtime and NPM
 -----------------------

-If you will be developing applications for Hyperledger Fabric leveraging the Hyperledger Fabric SDK for Node.js, you will need to have version 8.9.x of Node.js installed.
+If you will be developing applications for Hyperledger UDO leveraging the Hyperledger UDO SDK for Node.js, you will need to have version 8.9.x of Node.js installed.

 .. note:: Versions other than the 8.x series are not supported at this time.